nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 :ref:`notification <Notification objects>` objects previously defined in this library.
 The important difference is that events in DCB do not have an aggregate ID and version number.

-A command method in a DCB application will usually begin by selecting from an event store a set of sequenced events.
+When querying for events in a DCB application, sequenced events are selected from an event store.
 The event store is given a query that has zero, one, or many "query items".
 Each query item may have zero, one, or many "types", and zero, one, or many "tags".
 Optionally, the event store is also given a position in the sequence of recorded events after which events should be selected.

-When querying for events, sequenced events are selected that match at least one query item, and only those recorded after a given position in the sequence if such a position is given.

 An event matches a query item if either the event's type is mentioned in the query item's collection of types or the query item has zero types, and then only if the event's collection of tags is a superset of the query items's